 By Elizabeth Ossip, LCSW, CAP, ICADC

-We have been hearing a lot lately about opioid addiction in America from the news, in politics and just about everywhere you turn.
-If you, a family member or a friend have been affected by this disorder you are all too aware of the great challenges associated with opioid addiction.
-In this article, we will explore the specifics of what opioid addiction is, why opioids are so addictive, what happens physiologically in opioid dependence and addiction, and other opioid addiction facts, as well as how to get help for an opioid addict, be it yourself or someone you love.
+We have heard a lot lately about opioid addiction in America from the news, politics, and just about everywhere you turn.
+If you, a family member, or a friend have been affected by this disorder, you are all too aware of the great challenges associated with opioid addiction.
+This article will explore the specifics of what opioid addiction is, why opioids are so addictive, what happens physiologically in opioid dependence and addiction.
+We will look at opioid addiction facts and how to get help for an opioid addict, be it yourself or someone you love.

 What are opiates?